Authored by the expert who managed and guided the team behind the United Arab Emirates Property Pack

 So, is now a good time?

-Please note this is not financial or investment advice, we don't know your personal situation, and you should always do your own research before committing to any property purchase.
+This is not financial or investment advice, because we do not know your budget, income, mortgage terms, tax position, or personal plans, so you should do your own research.

 Is it smart to buy now in Sharjah, or should I wait as of 2026?